 Gutter Downspouts: What They Are and Why You Need Them

 “When it rains, it pours,” can be an especially ominous warning if your home is not properly protected from water damage through a good gutter system.
 Gutters are designed to move water away from your home during rainy days, as well as when snow and ice on your roof begin to melt.
-These systems—which are generally of aluminum but can also be vinyl, steel, or copper —are installed around the edges of your roof and allow water to flow toward the ground.
+These systems—which are generally made of aluminum but can also be vinyl, steel, or copper —are installed around the edges of your roof and allow water to flow toward the ground.
 That way, it doesn’t damage your home’s roof and siding or even allow water to seep into your house, which can lead to a flood of destruction, repair bills, and headaches.
 Gutter downspouts are an instrumental part of helping your gutters work efficiently.

 Continue reading to learn about downspouts and how they work, as well as how you can maintain them to increase their longevity and ensure lasting protection of your home.